 WWF is working to protect key species and habitats in the Arctic, a region threatened by global warming, oil and gas exploration and exploitation, shipping and illegal and over-fishing.
-The Arctic is vital to regulating global climate change and the focus of the WWF Arctic work is on climate change.
+The Arctic is vital to regulating the global climate and the focus of WWF's Arctic work is on climate change.

 Why is the Arctic important?